When a contract expires, this usually raises a lot of questions about steps moving forward. At Sprintlaw, some common queries we get are:

 The most pressing issue regarding expired contracts is whether all the terms of the old contract are applicable to the implied agreement.
 If a dispute arises, then you don’t have a physical contract to refer to and thus, it will be up to the courts to decide which parts of the old contract can be enforceable.

 If the parties to the contract have been performing their duties in line with the expired contract, then those terms are likely to apply.
 If certain aspects have changed, then a new contract may be applicable.
 At times, courts can also conclude that there is no contract.

 An expired contract can also be breached in a second way.
 When a contract expires, signees can still be bound to certain terms such as a confidentiality clause.
 An employee working for a company that handles private information regarding their clients cannot expose that information even after their employment has ceased (these are known as Non-Compete Clauses).

 As we have seen, expired contracts can still be valid.
 To assess the validity of an expired contract, the courts will look at any performance or communication that demonstrates a continuation of the expired contract.

 However, it’s always best to have your contracts reviewed, updated or redrafted.
 If you are unsure if a contract of yours is still valid, we can have our expert lawyers review it and provide some clarity with our Contracts Review Package.
-If you need amendments made to existing contracts, we provide Contract Drafting and Contract Review services too.

 If your contract is expiring soon, and you want to know more about how your options might play out, it’s wise to chat to an expert lawyer.